Isaac Perlmutter: Leadership at the Department of Veterans Affairs

 In April 2017, Perlmutter was categorized by The New York Times as one of the "Clubgoers" among twenty people whom President Trump consults "outside the White House gates".
 He "has been informally advising ... on veterans issues [and] ... has been a presence" at Mar-a-Lago, according to the account.

 In August 2018 non-profit news organization ProPublica reported that Trump had informally authorized three members of his Mar-a-Lago club to direct policy at the United States Department of Veterans Affairs (VA) and issue instructions to Secretary of Veterans Affairs Peter O'Rourke.
-Perlmutter was named among the three, collective known as the Mar-a-Lago Crowd.
+Perlmutter was named among the three, collectively known as the Mar-a-Lago Crowd.
 The author of the article obtained "hundreds of documents" through the Freedom of Information Act that show the three were in daily contact with the agency, "reviewing all manner of policy and personnel decisions" and that "they prodded the VA to start new programs, and officials travelled to Mar-a-Lago at taxpayer expense to hear their views."
 VA staffers have claimed that the three men got control over the department as "spoils" to reward them for their support of Trump.
 Their influence over the VA, including VA staff traveling to Mar-a-Lago to meet with them, carried on into 2019.

 Personal life

 Early in his career, Perlmutter met his wife Laura J. Perlmutter at a Catskills resort and they married soon after.
-They divide their time between homes in Palm Beach, Florida, close to Mar-a-Lago, and New York City.
-They have no children.
+They divide their time between homes in Palm Beach, Florida close to Mar-a-Lago, and New York City.

-Perlmutter takes great pride in never having given an interview over his entire career despite being in the public eye due to his many court battles and bankruptcy fights.
+Perlmutter had in the past taken great pride in never having given an interview in his career, despite being in the public eye due to his many court battles and bankruptcy fights.
+However, in 2023 he gave an interview to the Wall Street Journal upon his dismissal from Disney.
 He has rarely been spontaneously photographed.